Jpark27614/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was a good next step and reintroduction to LED's.
-One problem I ran into with this assignment was that I had put the "liftoff" after the loop but for the LED to turn on when it printed liftoff, I had to put it in a if statement.
-The if statement says that "if x <= 1:" if x is less than 1 then print liftoff and turn on the blue LED.
+This assignment was a good next step and reintroduction to LED's for me.
+One problem I ran into with this assignment was that I had put the "liftoff" after the loop but for the LED to turn on when it printed liftoff, I had to put it in an if statement.
+The if statement says that "if x <= 1:" if x is less than or equal to 1 then print liftoff and turn on the blue LED.
 This was also a good recap for the LED code with the line "ledr = digitalio.DigitalInOut(board.GP15)" and "ledr.direction = digitalio.Direction.OUTPUT" connecting the LED to the ground pin and stating the LED as an output.
 Overall this was a good and simple assignment that helped me better understand Circuit Python.

 ## Launchpad_Part_3_(button)

 ### Assignment Description
-For this assignment, we had to make the countdown start when we pressed a button.
+For this assignment, we had to make the previous countdown requirements start when we pressed a button.

 ### Evidence
 ![Evidence](https://github.com/Jpark27614/Engineering_4_Notebook/blob/main/images/ezgif.com-optimize.gif)